neurodata/neurodata.io/content/about/agreements.md

    - educating oneself about proper use of commercial cloud resources, then
    - trying things on commercial clouds for which we have credits, then
    - spending grant money on additional commercial cloud resources.

+### Jovo specific responsibilities

+I am responsible for providing the financial, computational, space, and other resources appropriate for your position, potentially including salary, benefits,  computing costs, conference fees, travel expenses, publication fees, a desk, a laptop, monitors, etc.  Crucially, expenses never impact your salary or benefits.

 ## Other